Quick Facts About Blepharoplasty Procedures

 What Will My Eyelid Surgery Scars Look Like?

-Since upper eyelid surgery incisions are often placed in areas of the skin where natural creases are present, scarring from that procedure is typically so minimal that it is virtually unnoticeable to others.
-With lower blepharoplasty procedures that use the transconjunctival incision technique, there will be no visible scars whatsoever; and the external incision approach will likely produce barely noticeable scars.
-Dr. Miller is always careful to limit the visibility of scarring to the best of his ability.
+Since eyelid surgery incisions are often placed in areas of the skin where natural creases are present, scarring from this procedure is typically so minimal that it is virtually unnoticeable to others.
+Furthermore, Dr. Miller is always careful to limit the visibility of scarring to the best of his ability.

 Is an Eyelid Lift Without Surgery Possible?